papertrail/puppet-papertrail/README.md

 ### Supported Puppet Versions

-This module has been tested on Puppet 4.x and 5.x and 4.x.
+This module has been tested on Puppet 4.x and 5.x.

 ## Development